swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 ### Exploit Group Policy Objects GPO

 > Creators of a GPO are automatically granted explicit Edit settings, delete, modify security, which manifests as CreateChild, DeleteChild, Self, WriteProperty, DeleteTree, Delete, GenericRead, WriteDacl, WriteOwner

+:warning: Domain members refresh group policy settings every 90 minutes by default but it can locally be forced with the following command: gpupdate /force.

 ```powershell
 # Build and configure SharpGPOAbuse